Fenris42/Fenris42.github.io/Unity_Projects.md

 - Take off and land on asteroid from your parent ship in orbit
 - Asteroid selection from map screen
-- A space station hub for you to upgrade your gear, upgrade your ship, sell loot and get quests from
 - Gear upgrades
 - Ship upgrades
+- A space station hub where you can upgrade your gear and your ship, sell loot and receive quests
 - Pirate enemies to encounter on your travels

 ---